In This Hub:

 But that isn't what this page is about, what it is about is: Should you cross train?

-Why is grappling effective?
+Why IS grappling effective?

 In his book The High Crusade Poul Anderson speculated on what would happen if an advanced alien species attempted to conquer earth immediately after the Crusades.
 The premise of the book was that these aliens had become extremely adept at long-range, artillery-type warfare.
 They were shocked and confused when the knights, instead of hanging back and attempting to do battle at a distance, charged them and over-ran their positions.
 This simple, savage strategy worked only because the aliens had lost the ability to effectively fight at close quarters.

-The success of grappling is due, in a large part, to the failure of sports-based martial arts in the West.
+The success of grappling in the early Ultimate Fighting Championships is due, in a large part, to the failure of sports-based martial arts in the West.
 Ever since the introduction of gloved boxing, sport fighting has moved away from the old "bare knuckle/London rules" form.
 That kind of pugilism was designed to prevent clinches, headbutts, purring and a whole host of other vicious in-close tricks associated with their version of grappling.
 The addition of padded gloves prevented many of these moves.
 And in time, sport fighting became a "sniping" game.
 Opponents do not rush each other, but hang back and exchanged blows and kicks from a distance.

 And in doing so, they forgot that an opponent could charge in and take them down.